-Within 24 hours, the President will render a decision on the case and then inform all parties, in writing, of his decision.
+- the hearing, the committee will submit a written recommendation to the Vice President for Academic Affairs. - 4.
+Within 24 hours, the Vice President for Academic Affairs will render a decision on the case and then inform all parties, in writing, of his decision.